Managing data sets, jobs, and UNIX files in Z Open Editor with the z/OS Resources Table

 Getting Started

-To get started with the z/OS Resources Table, you need to create a Zowe Explorer profile.
-These profiles contain information necessary for Z Open Editor to connect to your z/OS host.
+To get started with the z/OS Resources Table, you need to create a Zowe Explorer profileopen in new window.
+This profile contains information necessary for Z Open Editor to connect to your z/OS host.
 If you have already created a Zowe Explorer profile, you can begin using the table without any additional setup.

 MVS, UNIX System Services, and JES views

 When you open the table, you will be prompted to select a profile and a resource to interact with.
-You can select one of the three following resources:
+Select one of the three following resources:

-Each view in the table will provide you with a set of actions you can use.
-Some actions are available across all resources, such as the navigation actions in the table's top-left which work like a web browser's navigation toolbar.
-Other actions are only available for the specific resource you are accessing, some of which we demonstrate below.
+Each table view provides a set of actions.
+Some actions are available across all resources, such as the navigation actions which work like a web browser's navigation toolbar.
+Other actions are available only for the specific resource you access. some of which are demonstrated below.

 MVS

-The MVS view is used to manage data sets.
-The table supports many basic data set operations (create, delete, edit, etc.) and more complex operations for filtering and viewing data sets.
-Click on a partitioned data set to view its members and clicking a sequential data set or data set member will open it in the editor.
+The MVS view is to manage data sets.
+The table supports many basic data set operations such as create, delete, edit, and more complex operations for filtering and viewing data sets.
+Click on a partitioned data set to view its members, and clicking a sequential data set or data set member to open it in the editor.

 As demonstrated in the GIF above, you can quickly edit and submit the table’s active filter to control what resources are visible.
 You can also easily apply actions to multiple resources at once using batch actions.
-To sort the table, you can click on any column header to sort the table alphanumerically by that attribute, as you would in an Excel spreadsheet.
+Click on any column header to sort the table alphanumerically by that attribute, as you would in an Excel spreadsheet.

 In Z Open Editor v4.5.0, we released new MVS search capabilities for RSE API users.
 You can specify string content to search for across sequential data sets or data set members.
 You can also specify a data set or member name pattern to narrow down their search results further.